dion-/autoheal/README.md

 ## Test Driven Development + AI workflow

 GPT-4 is very capable at writing code, however it can be challenging describing the specifics of the software you want to develop to GPT-4 as well as verify the software behaves as you intend.
 Automated tests can serve as a way to precisely describe the specificiations of software and to verify its functionality.
-TDD can be used to more precisely steer the GPT-4's development power.
+TDD can be used to more precisely steer GPT-4's development power.

 <br/>